Tibet, Tibet (book): Reception

 Writing for the India Today, S Prasannarajan writes, "Tibet, Tibetis travels in ransacked memories and nervous realism, a passage through the wreckage of a bad history, and, most tellingly, it is a personal testament of faith and doubt, an inquiry free of spiritual mawkishness leave that to the designer castaways from the West-and Shangri-La Lost lamentations."

 Justin Wintle in his review at The Independent writes, "Tibet, Tibet is uneven in several ways.
 It attempts an impersonal account of Tibet while ballooning personal adventures.
 It is both a travel book and recycled history, and its tenor changes.
 One problem is that French wants the limited time he has spent in Tibet to count for as much as possible.
 Of the book's two parts, the first is admirably ruminative, while the second at times devolves into an anti-Maoist rant."

 In a review for The Tibet Journal, Alex McKay writes, "It is a very personal account, as well as a history and a travelogue in the Patrick French style.
 As such, it draws a response from the reader, and thus it engages.
 It is a readable book, the character sketches and descriptions are economical and believable.
 It will be widely read in the West, and as such, its effect may be quite large.
 But it is worth asking whether Tibetans will read this book, or whether its critique will merely annoy them.
 It will almost certainly do the latter, but it will be worth their while for them to read to it, if only to argue against it."

+Editors at IndraStra Global write, "Throughout the book, French wrote with clarity, empathy, and a deep sense of respect for the people and culture of Tibet.
+He skillfully weaved personal anecdotes, historical context, and political analysis to create a rich and engaging narrative that appeals to anyone interested in Tibet, its people, and its future."